Etymology of Tibet: In English

-Proposed Chinese etymology compares Tǔfān/Tǔbō.
+Proposed Chinese etymology compares Tǔfān / Tǔbō.
 The premise of the Chinese name being the primary origin of the name hinges its having had -t final in Middle Chinese, e.g., Eric Partridge's hypothetical Tu-pat.
 Stein (1922) assumes that Tufan has the same origin as Tibet, but not that the latter is adopted from Chinese: Instead, the Chinese name would have arisen "by assimilation with the name of the T'u-fa, a Turco-Mongol race, who must originally have been called something like Tuppat", also reflected in Sogdian and Turkic texts as Tüpüt.

 Origins: A short etymological dictionary of modern English states that "Tibet seems to have passed to us through the Ar name (Tibat, Tobbat), drawn from the anicent Ch name (Tu-pat, Tu-fan)".

+Before the 1990s, Tibet almost always referred only to central or political Tibet (roughly Ü-Tsang geographically) in scholarly literature.
+The currently promoted definition of Tibet with its broader inclusion of cultural or ethnographic Tibetan areas, also known as "Greater Tibet", often leads to historical misunderstandings and confusion, because Amdo and Kham were often not treated as part of the same polity as central Tibet even by Tibetans in the past.
+The relatively recent push by Tibetan exiles for a "Greater Tibet" has made negotiations with China more difficult for the 14th Dalai Lama since their demands would cover areas with non-Tibetan populations and histories.

 In Tibetan

 The Standard or Central Tibetan endonym for Tibet, Bod, is pronounced /bo/, transliterated Bhö or Phö.